Close

 Transit Passengers

-Transit passengers staying under 8 hours in the airport typically do not need visas.
-For longer layovers or leaving the airport, visa requirements apply based on nationality.
+Transit passengers with layovers under 8 hours who remain in the international transit zone do not require a visa, provided they hold confirmed onward tickets and valid travel documents for their final destination.
+For layovers exceeding 8 hours, or if leaving the transit area, standard visa requirements apply based on nationality.

 Official Verification: Always check current requirements through Bahrain's eVisa portal or your nearest Bahraini embassy, as policies change frequently.